VagrantApe/ugotserver/README.md

 U Got Server
 ============

-Small webswerver gem
+Small webswerver gem to serve files form folder it is installed in

-Default root: './public'
 Default port: 1870